Recipe Overview

 • Keep Instant Pot on Warm and add spinach.
 Replace cover loosely (don’t turn to latch).
 Wilt spinach for 2 to 3 minutes, stirring as needed to help it along.

 • Add 1 cup mozzarella cheese and stir to melt.
-Let pasta set for 5 to 10 minutes to let the sauce thicken before serving.
+Let pasta set for 5 to 10 minutes, loosely covered, to let the sauce thicken before serving.
+Garnish with parsley to serve.

 Notes

-• I like bulk sweet Italian sausage but you can use spicy if you prefer a little heat.
+• Sausage: I like bulk sweet Italian sausage but you can use spicy if you prefer a little heat.
 If you buy links, squeeze it out of the links.
-If you prefer, pork sausage can be substituted.
+If you prefer, pork sausage can be substituted, or you can use ground beef or turkey.

-• Buy a block of mozzarella and shred it.
-Pre-shredded cheese doesn’t melt as well.
+• Shredded cheese: For best results, buy a block of mozzarella and shred it.
+Pre-shredded cheese doesn’t melt as well because it has anti-caking additives.

-• If you want to amp up the vegetables, add a diced sweet bell pepper, diced carrots, or sliced mushrooms when you sauté the sausage and onions.
+• Add more veggies: If you want to amp up the vegetables, add a diced sweet bell pepper, diced carrots, or sliced mushrooms when you sauté the sausage and onions.

-• To make ahead or turn into a freezer meal, refer to the post for instructions.
+• Food prep: To make ahead or turn into a casserole, refer to the post for instructions.

 Serving: 1.75cups, Calories: 425kcal, Carbohydrates: 48g, Protein: 27g, Fat: 14g, Saturated Fat: 5g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 4g, Cholesterol: 55mg, Sodium: 887mg, Potassium: 673mg, Fiber: 7g, Sugar: 8g, Vitamin A: 2617IU, Vitamin C: 43mg, Calcium: 194mg, Iron: 10mg